 Therapy is most beneficial when attended weekly.
 The first few sessions address questions about your health, mood, family history, personal beliefs, and sexual and relationship histories.
 After this, I will have a better picture of who you are and how I can help.
 There may be weeks when it feels like “I have nothing to talk about today.”
 These are often the days we will be able to dive the deepest.
 After awhile, it may appropriate to reduce to every other week.

-My fee for therapy is $225 per session (50 minutes) for individuals and couples.
+The fee for therapy ranges from $195 – $325 per session (50 minutes) for individuals and couples with Creating Change LA associates.
 Eighty minute sessions are also a possibility if clinically necessary.
-The fee for those sessions is $330.

 I am not “in network” with any particular insurance provider.
 However, I can provide you a with a superbill at the end of each month.
 You’ll need to speak to your insurance company to verify if therapy is covered.
 I offer a few sliding scale spaces in my practice.
 Sliding scale is determined by your household income as well as my availability.
 My associates also offer sliding scale fees.
 I provide supervision and input on all of their cases, so if my fee is a hardship for you, this can be a great option.